-NASD Regulation offers an "administered" arbitration system, in that the parties submit their dispute to NASD Regulation for complete administration of the dispute, from filing a claim to issuance of an award.
+NASD Dispute Resolution offers an "administered" arbitration system, in that the parties submit their dispute to NASD Dispute Resolution for complete administration of the dispute, from filing a claim to issuance of an award.
 One of the key benefits of administered arbitration is the ability to have all ancillary issues relating to the arbitration - such as removal of arbitrators for cause - resolved without recourse to the courts.
-Moreover, the present rule is inconsistent with the approaches of the major dispute resolution forums, such as the American Arbitration Association ("AAA")9 and JAMS,10 whose rules permit the administering organization to remove an arbitrator for cause at any time in the arbitration process.
-In addition, the Securities Industry Conference on Arbitration (SICA) adopted an amendment to the Uniform Code of Arbitration at its meeting on March 14, 2000, which is analogous to this proposed rule change.11
+Moreover, the present rule is inconsistent with the approaches of other major dispute resolution forums, such as the American Arbitration Association ("AAA")10 and JAMS,11 whose rules permit the administering organization to remove an arbitrator for cause at any time in the arbitration process.